krnveersharma/ehr/readme.md

 ## 4. Config Page

 - Update and save your **ModMed API credentials**.
-- Credentials are stored in **localStorage** and used across the application.
+- Credentials are stored in **cookie** and used across the application.

 ---